==> Visiting this review from NZ? Read this article especially kiwi readers <==

 How To Use

 - Do expect a slight off gassing smell from your Ecosa mattress.
 I was bracing myself for this, as I do not particularly like plastic or chemical type smells, but the smell from Ecosa as it expanded was incredibly mild.
-We opened our mattress up on a summer evening (watch our unboxing here) in a well ventilated room, and the smell was virtually gone by the time we went to bed (also, the mattress was fully expanded).

 Any Problems?